 In a situation where you have multiple student loans to pay off, some with variable interest rates and others with fixed interest rates, it is wise to pay off the variable rate loans faster.
 Even if the current variable rate is lower than the fixed rate, this is sensitive and susceptible to change.
 A sudden hike in the interest rate following changes in the economy may catch you off guard.

 Take help from the employer

 As part of compensation, some employers agree to pay a lump sum amount towards your student loan at the time of hiring.
-Such agreement also in a great way helps students pay back their education loan.
+Such agreement also in a great way helps students with their education loan repayment.
 It may include a reduced salary amount and other employment terms but it is better.

 As part of their policy, banks insist on a term cover/insurance in the name of the borrower.
 The risk cover should be equivalent to the loan amount, which will take care of the repayment if something happens to the borrower.